[2/3] Host a Beer Game Live or Remote

 Remote or Live Hosting Configuration

 Our Beer Game is used every day in all kinds of setups: in-presence, remotely or in a hybrid setting.
-All configurations work quite well, simply choose one or the other depending on either the participants are based at the same site or not.
+All configurations work quite well, simply choose depending on either the participants are based at the same site or not.

 If you are playing remotely, schedule a meeting using your classical video-conferencing software (ex: MS Teams, Zoom, Google Meet, Webex, etc.).
 The participants will keep the video-conference window open on their computer, and access the game on another web-browser window.